 GeneCards Summary for POFUT1 Gene

 POFUT1 (Protein O-Fucosyltransferase 1) is a Protein Coding gene.
 Diseases associated with POFUT1 include Dowling-Degos Disease 2 and Dowling-Degos Disease.
-Among its related pathways are Notch signaling pathway (KEGG) and Pre-NOTCH Expression and Processing.
+Among its related pathways are Other types of O-glycan biosynthesis and Pre-NOTCH Expression and Processing.
 GO annotations related to this gene include fucosyltransferase activity and peptide-O-fucosyltransferase activity.

 UniProtKB/Swiss-Prot for POFUT1 Gene